wonkastocks/A-12.220-LABS/Lab_2-Windows_graphical_CLI.md

       - **Recovery Tab**: Set actions for service failure
       - **Dependencies Tab**: View service dependencies

-4. **Best Practices:**
-   - Always document any service modifications with date and reason
-   - Create a system restore point before making significant changes
-   - Test changes in a non-production environment first
-   - Check service dependencies before modifying any service
-   - Use "Automatic (Delayed Start)" for non-critical services to improve boot performance

----

-**Challenge Question (Task 10):**

-*What is the purpose of the "Services" administrative tool in Windows, and how can you use it to troubleshoot system issues?*

-**Answer:**

-The Services tool allows you to view, start, stop, and configure all background services running on Windows.
-You can use it to restart services that have failed, change startup types, and check dependencies—helpful for troubleshooting issues related to system performance, networking, or failed applications.

-*Which built-in tool would you use to review system and application logs for troubleshooting, and how do you access it?*

-**Answer:**

-Use **Event Viewer**.
-Open it by pressing `Win + R`, typing `eventvwr.msc`, and pressing Enter.

-*How can you automate a task to run at a specific time in Windows?*

-**Answer:**

-Use **Task Scheduler**.
-Open it by pressing `Win + R`, typing `taskschd.msc`, and pressing Enter.
-You can then create or manage scheduled tasks.
+4. **Validate and Practice:**
+   - Open several of the listed tools (Services, Event Viewer, Task Scheduler, etc.) and explore their interfaces.
+   - Practice starting/stopping a service, viewing an event log, and creating a basic scheduled task.
+   - Use Disk Cleanup and Disk Defragmenter to maintain system health.
+   - Document what you changed or explored for lab completion.

 **Task 10 Summary:**
-You used built-in Windows system tools for administration and troubleshooting.
-Proficiency with these tools enables you to manage, maintain, and secure Windows environments effectively—an essential competency for IT professionals and a key focus of CompTIA A+.
+You learned to use essential built-in Windows system tools for administration and troubleshooting.
+Mastering these tools enables you to efficiently manage, maintain, and secure Windows environments—an essential competency for IT professionals and a key focus of the CompTIA A+ certification.

+**Challenge Question:**

+*What built-in Windows tool allows you to view and manage scheduled tasks on the system?*

 ---